Master of Environmental Science and Law

 Further course information

 Students follow the study pattern of the core units of study and electives as required.
 You may undertake the course on a full time or part time basis.
-You will complete a total of 48 credit points of study.
-Your combination of units will depend on whether you come from a science background or law background.
+You will complete a total of 72 credit points of study.

 Subject to the availability of suitable projects and supervisors, candidates with a distinction average in 24 credit points may be admitted to the research pathway.
 For more information, contact the course coordinator.
 Full time study can be completed over the course of 2 semesters.
 Your individual study plan will of course depend on the availability of units in a given semester.